abinit/abinit/doc/developers/git_and_gitlab.md

     See also this page with the [most commonly used git tips and tricks](https://github.com/git-tips/tips)

-In the next sections, we explain how to configure *git* to interoperate with the our [ABINIT gitlab server](https://gitlab.abinit.org/).
+In the next sections, we explain how to configure *git* to interoperate with our [ABINIT gitlab server](https://gitlab.abinit.org/).
-It is assumed you you already have an account on our **internal** gitlab server Note that having an account on gitlab.com or github.com is not enough since we run our own instance of the gilab server.
-You need to contact Jean-Michel to have an account created for your.
+It is assumed you already have an account on our **internal gitlab server** Note that having an account on gitlab.com or github.com is not enough since we run our own server (you need to contact Jean-Michel to have an account created for you).

 ## Initial configuration